TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/01_lesson_canada.md

 #### Emphasize with students...

-#### Curriculum Competencies - Understanding Context, Defining, Ideating
+#### BC ADST Computer Programming 11 Curriculum Competencies - Understanding Context, Defining, Ideating

 One method of User-Centred Research is to conduct a survey amongst potential users.
 What are some design decisions needed to help scope the requirements of the app you will build?